 There are required, basic steps you must follow to enable Frame Relay for your network.
-In addition, you can customize Frame Relay for your particular network needs, set local and multicast DLCIs in test environments, and monitor Frame Relay connections.
+In addition, you can customize Frame Relay for your particular network needs and monitor Frame Relay connections.
 The following sections outline these tasks.
-You must perform the tasks in the first section.
+The tasks in the first three sections are required.

-- Enable Frame Relay on an Interface
+- Enable Frame Relay Encapsulation

+- Configure Dynamic or Static Address Mapping

+- Configure the LMI

-- Customize Your Frame Relay Network
+- Customize Frame Relay for Your Network

-- Configure Frame Relay in a Test Environment

 - Monitor the Frame Relay Connections